kartikarora/kartikarora.me/_posts/2015-12-15-Android Nanodegree.md

 Typically, a nanodegree program asks for 10-12 hours in a week and expects you to work on your own schedule.
 I'm not sure about other Nanodegrees, but mine has fixed due dates for compulsory projects.

-As of 1st January 2016, I have successfully submitted three projects which were due on [28th December](https://github.com/chipset95/Android-ND-P1-P2/tree/stage1), [8th February](https://github.com/chipset95/Android-ND-P1-P2/tree/stage2) and [11th April](https://github.com/chipset95/Android-ND-P3).
-I'll try to complete most of it in my Winter Vacations.
+As of 1st May 2016, I have successfully completed five projects which were due on [28th December](https://github.com/kartikarora/Android-ND-P1-P2/tree/stage1), [8th February](https://github.com/kartikarora/Android-ND-P1-P2/tree/stage2), [11th April](https://github.com/kartikarora/Android-ND-P3), [27th June](https://github.com/kartikarora/Android-ND-P4) and [29th August](https://github.com/kartikarora/Android-ND-P5).
+I plan to complete rest of it in the upcoming vacation.

 > ***This sounds interesting!
 Can I enroll now?***

-Yes, the scholarship for Android Developer Nanodegree is still open.
-Head over to [this page](https://www.udacity.com/india) if you wish to apply.
-But the scholarship is for Indian students only.
+~~Yes, the scholarship for Android Developer Nanodegree is still open.
+Head over to [this page](https://www.udacity.com/india) if you wish to apply.~~

+Sorry, but the applications closed after 29th February!
+The scholarships were for Indian students only.

 There are many other Nanodegree programs available from Udacity and other partners.

 <a href="https://www.udacity.com/nanodegree" target="_blank"><img src="../../img/blog/nanodegree/nano.png" /></a>

 I hope I have covered most of the queries you have.
-If you have any other question, feel free to drop in a comment below or contact me directly :smile:
+If you have any other question, feel free to drop in a comment below or contact me directly :smile: git